Wondering About Vortex Plus Air Fryers?

 Tapas photo: @p3_stuff on Insta

-This form of eating called Tapas can be traced back many moons to when bar owners used salty meat strips to cover drinks and keep the flies from swimming.
+This form of eating called Tapas can be traced back many moons to when bar owners used salty meat strips to cover drinks to keep the flies from swimming.
 The salty meats promoted thirst amongst the patrons and drink sales thrived.
 Soon the drink covers became other salty creative snacks and a bar culture of food was born.
 Spain gets most of the credit for this type of nourishment as many of the ingredients used in creating these food gems are found abundantly in their region.

 This salty sales theory is why in the 70’s and early 80’s many bar owners in the US offered free peanuts to bar patrons.
 Peanuts were cheap and salty and the President (Jimmy Carter) was a peanut farmer.
 Jimmy’s brother Billy was a famous beer drinker.
-See how these things go together.
+See how these things go together!?
 The cool thing was back then that many places just let you throw the empty peanut shells on the floor like at a hockey game.

-The Dude of Food was really impressed in Donostia/San Sabastian.
-While visiting this beautiful Basque place many great items were discovered.
+The Dude of Food was really impressed with the tapas in Donostia/San Sabastian.
+While visiting this beautiful Basque city many great items were discovered.
 I stumbled upon a place named Bar Desy that invited me to try tons of great foods including an extensive tapas menu.
-I went back to Bar Desy a lot, sometimes 3 times a day, for the next week.
-The staff was great and I even met the owners father.
+I went back to Bar Desy a bunch, sometimes 3 times a day, for the next week.
+The staff was really great and I even met the owners father.

 The top photo is one I took after I created a few tapas for my Brazilian girlfriend to enjoy while listening to some Samba and sipping on wine.
 We would look deep into each others eyes and share moments that made the world outside go quiet.
 Love was in the air.
 I digress.